 By which time the noting of what would eventually become about 51,000 actes d'individualtés was well under way.
 In each commune, the newly freed went to the town hall, or Mairie, to announce their existence and claim citizenship.
 If they did not have surnames, they chose one.
 If they did not know what to choose, the clerk gave one.
 There is much written about the at times preposterous names assigned and querying as to whether these were intentional and malicious on the part of the clerks, or an indication of their low intelligence.

 In any case, The actes d'individualité have a fairly standard format, giving the name and age of the individual, the place of birth, names of parents, and registration number from the slaves register if they had been registered on it.
-The Archives Départementales de la Martinique have filmed and indexed all of these records and they are available to search and view on the lovely, if quirky, website of La Banque Numérique des Patrimoines Martiniquais (The Digital Bank of Martinique Heritage), established by the Conseil général de la Martinique.
+The Archives Départementales de la Martinique have filmed and indexed all of these records and they are available to search (mixed into the section état civil) and view on the lovely, if quirky, website of La Banque Numérique des Patrimoines Martiniquais (The Digital Bank of Martinique Heritage), established by the Conseil général de la Martinique.
 For those tracing the genealogy of descendants of slaves of Martinique, this is an excellent resource.

 ©2010 Anne Morddel